 Where a local authority decides it wishes to carry all or some of the overspend forward it needs to obtain the consent of the schools forum, or failing that the Secretary of State, to fund this deficit from the schools budget.

 Once the final DSG allocations are announced in December 2018 the LA will be in a better position to understand any financial implications for future years.
 In the meantime the LA will continue to drive down costs and improve efficiencies to minimise future pressures.
+The DfE is currently consulting on the treatment of DSG deficits in local authority accounts.

 Early Years Funding